-Professor RICHARD BURKHAUSER (Cornell University): We are overusing this program to the detriment of children.
+RICHARD BURKHAUSER: We are overusing this program to the detriment of children.

 GOLD: Richard Burkhauser is a professor at Cornell and an expert on Social Security.
 He argues that some of the needy families that are no longer eligible for welfare benefits turn to SSI instead.

 BURKHAUSER: The issue is, has there been a stupendous increase in the number of kids out there with other mental conditions, or is the SSI kids program increasingly being used as a more general welfare program to help poor kids?